harshu-2203/recipe-aap/README.md

 # Recipe-aap
-This ios aap contain the term table view. this project is given by vnsgu this aap have the recipe of some favorite food Requirements iOS 14.0 and above
+This ios aap contain the term table view.

+This project is given by vnsgu

+This aap have the recipe of some favorite food

+Requirements

+iOS 14.0 and above
 Xcode 11.0 and above

 Elements

 UILabel
 UITextView
 UIButton